bahaidev/bahai-reflib-data/README.md

 the unique ID will redirect to the URL and potentially anchor that it targets.

-***Note that this is a work in progress.
-Currently only hosts data for the Rashḥ-i-‘Amá, though we can gather the IDs by adding (or crawling for) more titles with their URL metadata.***

 ## Development

 1. `npm i -g pnpm` (If you don't have it installed already)